tailordev-academy/javascript-react/3-managing-application-state.md

    the devtools to ease your life)
 2. Create a reducer in `src/reducers/app.js`
-3. Create the actions to add, remove and select sequences and replace the existing code (i.e. move the state from `src/App.js` to your reducer)
+3. Create the actions to add, remove and select sequences and replace the existing code, _i.e._ move the state from `src/App.js` to your reducer
+4. Use the directory structure for the `App` component

 ### Checkpoint #6